A New Family of Bounded Divergence Measures and Application to Signal Detection: Introduction

-\section{Introduction}
+\section{\uppercase{Introduction}}

-Divergence measures for the distance between two probability distributions have been extensively studied in the last six decades \cite{Kullback1951,ali1966,kapur1984,Kullback1968,KumarKapur1986}.
-These measures are widely used in varied fields such as pattern recognition \cite{Basseville1989, Ben1978,Choi2003}, signal detection \cite{Kailath1967,kadota1967}, Bayesian model validation \cite{tumer1996} and quantum information theory \cite{nielsen2000,Lamberti2008}.
+Divergence measures for the distance between two probability distributions are a statistical approach to comparing data and have been extensively studied in the last six decades \cite{Kullback1951, ali1966,kapur1984,Kullback1968,KumarKapur1986}.
+These measures are widely used in varied fields such as pattern recognition \cite{Basseville1989, Ben1978,Choi2003}, speech recognition \cite{qiao2010study,lee1991information}, signal detection \cite{Kailath1967,kadota1967,poor1994introduction}, Bayesian model validation \cite{tumer1996} and quantum information theory \cite{nielsen2000,Lamberti2008}.
 Distance measures try to achieve two main objectives (which are not mutually exclusive): to assess (1) how ``close'' two distributions are compared to others and (2) how ``easy'' it is to distinguish between one pair than the other \cite{ali1966}.